cbourke/grade/readme.md

 originals stored by webhandin.

-3. The webgrader interface expects that there is a grading script called `grade.php` in each assignment subdirectory.
+3. The webgrader interface expects that there is a grading script called `grade.php` in each course-name/assignment subdirectory.
 For example, for and assignment with a label of `3`, it would expect there to be an executable script in `~/handin/course-name/3/grade.php`.
 If such a file does not exist, the page will work but users will not be able to